Bestbynature/Awesome-Books-Modules/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to use this medium to appreciate [My coding partner](https://github.com/Lul-Abdifan) for brainstorming together with me.
+I would like to use this medium to appreciate [Microverse](https://microverse.org) for giving me this type of opportunity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

 This project is [MIT](./LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>